 Personal development is the process of discovery through self-awareness and understanding of the nature of the mind.
-It leads to greater consciousness and an even better relationship between your body and your mind.
-The process allows you to continually develop yourself in order to reach your full potential.
+It leads to greater consciousness and an even better relationship between body and mind.
+The process allows you to continually develop yourself to reach your full potential.

 For some, the quest for personal growth or development starts when they have reached a point of exhaustion.
 For others, it is a life-long journey of curiosity and learning.